pubkey/rxdb/docs-src/rx-database.md

 # RxDatabase

-A RxDatabase-Object contains your collections and handles the synchronisation of change-events.
+A RxDatabase-Object contains your collections and handles the synchronization of change-events.

 ## Creation